MasoudMiM/masoudmim.github.io/_pages/teaching.md

 nav_order: 6
 ---

 - I have been serving as an adjunct professor, teaching "Data-Driven Problem Solving" at <a href='https://cooper.edu/welcome'>The Cooper Union for the Advancement of Science and Art</a> since Spring 2022.
+You can find the videos covering the Python programming overview for this course on my [YouTube channel](https://www.youtube.com/playlist?list=PLhD0SCr3Tf2S6S-e_nE0d0V-aVgtvV8vS).

 - I previously served as an associate for the "Python for Data Analysis" course within the Applied Analytics program at the <a href="https://sps.columbia.edu">School of Professional Studies</a> at <a href="https://www.columbia.edu">Columbia University</a>.